zkldi/Tachi/seeds/scripts/rerunners/chunithm/README.md

 ts-node merge-options.ts --version <VERSION> --input /path/to/chunithm/App/data /path/to/chunithm/Option
 ```

+2. In the same directory, reorder the versions by running `node sort-versions.js`.
-2. Check the logs to see if the script changed anything unexpected, and fix if it happens.
+3. Check the logs to see if the script changed anything unexpected, and fix if it happens.
-3. Manually add search terms in `seeds/collections/songs-chunithm.json`.
+4. Manually add search terms in `seeds/collections/songs-chunithm.json`.
 At a minimum, songs with
 Japanese titles should be romanized.
-4. In the root project folder, run `just seeds test`.
+5. In the root project folder, run `just seeds test`.

 ## Parsing song durations